alproskip/METU-CENG/CENG499/HW2/README.md

 ### Alperen Oğuz Çakmak - 2237162
 # CENG499 | Homework 2 - KNN, K-means, HAC
-Hello again!
-Sorry about the previous homework.
-This time I managed to make it easy to test so here we go.

 ## Task 1
 For test purposes of this task, knn.py file has 3 modes.